 Simply adding to the noise will not provide individuals with the understanding they need to inform deliberations and decisions.
 Scientists must become more skilled at communicating in impactful ways.

 As called for by many sources, the time for business as usual has passed.
 There is a real and immediate need for scientists to become effective and engaged communicators.

 The American Institute of Biological Sciences (AIBS) is responding to this need by offering scientists a professional development opportunity.
 The AIBS Communications Training Boot Camp for Scientists expands on our highly successful media and science policy training workshops.
 The program meets the needs of everyone from graduate students to senior researchers and program administrators.

 AIBS has a long and successful track record of engaging, informing, and influencing the public and science policy decision-makers.
 Our audiences include members of Congress, federal agency heads and program managers, state officials, and university administrators.
 In addition to working directly with these groups, we routinely engage the public through traditional and digital media.

-Our staff members have used their decades of science policy and communications experience to develop training materials and resources that provide scientists with the skills needed to successfully communicate about their research with decision-makers and reporters.
+Our staff members have used their decades of science policy and communications experience to develop training materials and resources that provide scientists with the skills needed to successfully communicate about their research with the public, decision-makers, and reporters.